Testing Gemma 4 Local Execution on MacBook (16GB) — From Model Selection with Ollama to UI Building and Practical Project Implementation

 Docker Desktop Free for personal use, paid for commercial (250+ people or $10M+ revenue) Official GUI

-OrbStack Free for personal use, $8/month for commercial ($10K+ revenue) Lightweight, fast, optimized for Apple Silicon
+OrbStack Free for personal use, $8/month for commercial ($10K+ revenue) Lightweight, fast, Apple Silicon optimized

-Colima Completely free (MIT License) CLI-based, no licensing issues for commercial use
+Colima Completely free (MIT License) CLI-based, no license issues for commercial use

 Podman Desktop Completely free (Apache 2.0) Developed by Red Hat, has GUI

 Both Docker Desktop and OrbStack incur license fees for commercial use.
-Be careful if using them for work.
-I chose Colima for this project because it can be used without licensing concerns.
+Be careful if you're using it for business.
+For this article, I chose Colima, which can be used without licensing concerns.

 brew install colima docker